If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 (Two-handed weapon behavior discovery: Grimoire LD)

-In addition to the standard right-handed, left-handed, and ambidextrous options for characters, there's an additional handedness, shown as D in the menu, which gives a character two recessive hands.
+In addition to the standard right-handed, left-handed, and ambidextrous options for characters, there's an additional handedness, shown as D in the menu, which gives a character two recessive hands (in real life, this rare phenomenon is called being "ambisinister").
 They cannot equip normal weapons but can equip bows, arrows, and shields, since all of those can be equipped in a recessive hand.
 Additionally, they can equip a shield in either hand, but not both.
 This handedness only works as expected out of battle - in battle, these characters are treated as left-handed, although this handedness does have its own string for showing a character's dominant hand in battle, which is blank in Final Fantasy II because that version only lists the dominant hand in battle.

 (D-handed field, battle differences: Dragonsbrethren)